eBucher/CS370_Echo_Demo/Template_Skill/src/main/java/speechAssets/SampleUtterancePatterns.md

 GetLocationDetailIntent (Where's|where is) (it|{eventName})
 GetLocationDetailIntent Where will (it|{eventName}) be (at|happening|located|located at|going on|held|held at)

+DaysUntilAcademicEventIntent how many days ( |are there) until {AcademicEvent}
+DaysUntilAcademicEventIntent (how long|the number of days) until {AcademicEvent}
+IsThereClassIntent is there class on {date}
+IsThereClassIntent is there going to be class on {date}
 WhenIsAcademicEventIntent when is {AcademicEvent} (over| ) WhenIsAcademicEventIntent (what day does|when does) {AcademicEvent} (start|begin|end|finish)
 ```